waqas-liaqat/BankChurn-AI-Predictor/README.md

 ## Results
 - **Model Performance:**
-  - Accuracy: 87%
+  - Accuracy: 72%
-  - Precision: 84%
-  - Recall: 79%
+  - Recall: 73%
-  - F1-Score: 81%
 - **Key Insights:**
   - Age and geography were significant churn indicators.
-  - Customers with high balances were less likely to churn.
+  - Customers with high balances were more likely to churn.

 ---